k0l0ssus/codesicles/guesstimator/README.md

 # Welcome to the Guesstimator  {Server-Side}

 The Guesstimator server fields gameplay requests from the client programme and so needs to be running prior to any game requests.
-It runs on port 8080 and requires a functioning [Apache Maven](https://maven.apache.org/) installation
+It runs on port 8080 and requires a functioning [Apache Maven](https://maven.apache.org/) installation.

 # Starting the server